I photograph wild horses of Oregon, and I am one of many advocates for the current mustang and burro plight, some may know me as "aka" MustangMeg

-By purchasing these images or products, you are contributing to the continued research and documentation of our last few remaining herds, as well as the wild lands of our Great Basin region.
-I will continue providing information on our wild horses; as well as my own contributions to help assure proper and "on the range" management to wild horse preservation organizations.
+By purchasing these images or products, you are contributing to the continued research and documentation through my photography, videos, and stories of our last remaining herds, as well as the wild lands of our northern Great Basin region of southeast Oregon.
+I will continue providing information on our wild horses, as well as my own contributions to help assure proper and "on the range" management.

 Sonya, aka Mustang Meg